Article Page

 Standalone Text

-There are three "view modes" available -- each view mode provides a slightly different display of the content.
+There are four "view modes" available -- each view mode provides a slightly different display of the content.
 Once the content is dropped into the fields, you can switch displays using the View Mode dropdown.

 Examples of all view modes: